libprima/prima/README.md

 as well as the Google searches of [COBYLA](https://www.google.com/search?q=cobyla) and [BOBYQA](https://www.google.com/search?q=bobyqa).

-However, Professor Powell's implementation was in [Fortran 77](./fortran/original) and the code is nontrivial to understand or maintain, let alone extend.
+However, Professor Powell's implementation was done in [Fortran 77](./fortran/original) and the code is nontrivial to understand or maintain, let alone extend.
 For many practitioners, this has become an obstacle to exploiting these solvers in their applications.
 Even worse, it has hindered researchers from exploring the wealth left by Professor